-The mission of the HTIRC is to advance the science of hardwood tree improvement, genomics, physiology, protection, restoration, and utilization in the hardwood region of the United States.
+The mission of the HTIRC is to advance the science and application of tree improvement, management, and protection to improve hardwood forests, with emphasis in the Central Hardwood Region.

 A collaborative national research, development and technology transfer center for hardwood stewardship.
 Vision Statement: We are the internationally recognized leader in sustainable production, protection and utilization of hardwoods.